 Write down the location of the Python’s install directory as shown below and click on ‘OK’.

-And Bingo!
-You have successfully added Python to the Path.
 You can check if it has been added properly by writing the Python command in your command line.
 You will not get the same error as before.
-Instead, the following message will be displayed on the screen.
-This ensures that Python has been successfully installed and added to the Path variable on your system.

-Steps for Adding Python to Path in Mac
+Steps For Adding Python To Path In Mac

 Step 1: